bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/r/ReplacementLevel_0zVRGQx$r18AMXYOzl_qyE/Documentation.md

-Target vale at which replacement is triggered
+Target value at which replacement is triggered